wander1ust/sperax-docs-ui/README.md

 ![2,000-stars](static/screen%20shots/2,000%20stars.png)

-Here's another 🌟 for good luck!
+And an extra 🌟 for good luck!

 #### Sick of stars?
 Disable animation to get a banner with no twinkling stars 🙁